5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 - There's now a OCLP Mod available which can run in macOS Tahoe.

 ## Known Issues
+- [ ] **File System**: HFS+ File System (the one needed for macOS Extended disks) was dropped from macOS 26.4 beta.
+So if you want to be able to still access those disks in the future, you better convert them to APFS while you can in Disk Utility (right-click the volume and select "Convert to APFS").
 - [x] **Audio**:
 	- [x] **On-board audio**: `AppleHDA` has been removed from Tahoe beta 2 (not present at `System/Libray/Extensions`).
 Without it, AppleALC is useless and on-board audio CODECs won't work.
 Injectig AppleHDA via OpenCore is not an option (no boot).
 Audio over GPU (HDMI/DP) still works.
 But there's a [**fix**](/Enable_Features/Audio_Tahoe.md).
 - [ ] **Video**: